cinderblockgames/i2c-audio-module/README.md

+# NOTE: THIS IS PRE-ALPHA, DO NOT USE IT UNTIL THERE IS A FIRST RELEASE

 # i2c-audio-module
 Code and design for an Arduino audio peripheral that can be managed over I2C for use with any language controller.